All the Hidden Wedding Venue Costs to Look Out For

-Along with every type of wedding venue, from a hotel ballroom to a country barn, comes a list of associated rental costs—some you might have anticipated, but others you may never have thought of.
+Every type of wedding venue, from a hotel ballroom to a country barn, comes along with a list of associated rental costs—some you might have anticipated, but others you may never have thought of.
 Take a vineyard, for example: Unless you want to give your guests bug bites along with their hors d'oeuvres, you'll need citronella candles—and lots of them.
-Here's our guide to the hidden costs behind four popular —keep them in mind before you sign any contracts.
+Here's our guide to the hidden costs behind four popular —keep them in mind before you sign any contracts to avoid added fees sneaking up on you.

-Barns are the perfect backdrop for a rustic, romantic affair, but getting them into wedding-worthy shape often requires a bit of work—which means a few extra costs.
+Barns are the perfect backdrop for a rustic, romantic affair, but getting them into shape for a wedding often requires a bit of work—which means a few extra costs.

-Restrooms: If your barn doesn't have a restroom nearby, you'll have to bring them in—and you probably want something nicer like luxury portable restrooms rather than basic porta potties.
+Restrooms: If your barn doesn't have a restroom nearby, you'll have to bring them in—and you probably want something nicer, like luxury portable restrooms instead of basic porta potties.
+You'd be surprised how pricey these can be.

 Climate Control: For a winter wedding, keep your guests cozy with space heaters and blankets.
-If you're having a summer event, it may require fans.
+If you're having a summer event, it may require fans, air conditioning or extra coverage for shade.

-A Generator: Barns can be high on charm factor, but electricity isn't always a given.
+Generators: Barns can be high on charm, but electricity isn't always a given.
 Talk to your pros, from the caterer to the band or DJ, about their electrical needs so you can plan generator rentals accordingly.

 Cleaning: Insects, dust and dirt are the last things you want to contend with on your wedding day.
 A commercial cleaning service may be necessary if you're going truly rustic.

-Lighting: Unless your barn has a lot of windows and your wedding is midday, lighting—string lights, lamps, chandeliers—is both practical and can help set the vibe for your party.
+Lighting: Unless your barn has a lot of windows and your wedding is midday, lighting options—think: string lights, lamps, chandeliers, candles—are both a practical necessity and a mood-setter for your event.

-We love the natural, romantic vibe of outdoor weddings, whether they're in vineyards or backyards.
-Nonetheless, being exposed to the elements demands some extra precautions.
+We love the natural, romantic vibe of an outdoor wedding, whether it's in the woods or by the lake in your backyard.
+Nonetheless, being exposed to the elements demands some extra precautions—which can add up.